Periodically refreshed quantum thermal machines: Summary and outlook

-{\it Harnessing irreversibility to boost performance ---} We have demonstrated both the heat engine (Fig.~\ref{fig:heat_engine}) and the refrigerator (Fig.~\ref{fig:refrigerator}) regimes of operation of the NESS of a PReB process using the simple example.
+{\it Harnessing irreversibility to boost performance ---} We have demonstrated both the heat engine (Fig.~\ref{fig:heat_engine}) and the refrigerator (Fig.~\ref{fig:refrigerator}) regimes of operation of the NESS of PReB process using a simple example.
 This consists of two coupled fermionic sites, each coupled to its own fermionic bath, which, from the perspective of the system, are periodically refreshed to their original initial states.
 The bath spectral functions are chosen to be Lorentzian, which allows us to interpolate between structured spectral function with a pronounced peak and a reasonably featureless spectral function.
 In the limit of Lorentizian width going to zero, we recover a standard collisional model based on repeated interaction with single-site environments.

 We have specifically chosen the baths to have equal chemical potentials so that there can be no chemical work.
-This ensures that the only source of power is the switching on and off of the system-bath coupling.
+This ensures that the only source of power is the switching on and off of the system-bath couplings.
 As a result, in the limit of the continuous-time autonomous process, $\tau \rightarrow \infty$, there can neither be work extraction nor cooling.

-Nevertheless, for finite $\tau$, both work extraction and cooling can be possible depending on the width of the Lorentzian.
+Nevertheless, for finite $\tau$, both work extraction and cooling is possible depending on the width of the Lorentzian.
 A smaller width, which implies a more pronounced peak, aids the realization of the heat engine and refrigerating regimes.
 By considering the limit of the standard collisional model, we are able to provide necessary conditions on bath properties to realize the heat engine and the refrigerating regimes.
 Remarkably, as a function of $\tau$, the heat engine and the refrigerating regimes become most efficient when the process in most irreversible, as evidenced by a peak in entropy production rate.
-This is in stark contrast with traditional cyclic heat engines and refrigerators which become most efficient in the infinitely slow limit, where, in traditional cyclic engines entropy production rate goes to zero.
+This is in stark contrast with QTMs based on traditional thermodynamic cycles which become most efficient in the infinitely slow limit, where the entropy production rate goes to zero.
 As a consequence, there is no trade-off between efficiency and power in the heat engine regime and both can be maximized together as a function of the cycle duration $\tau$.